Planned Parenthood of Columbia/Willamette v. American Coalition of Life Activists: Opinion

 A three-judge panel at the Ninth Circuit initially overturned the jury verdict at the district court, holding that per First Amendment precedent, if the doctors faced threats they would most likely be from third parties who were inspired by the ACLA posters, but the ACLA would not be directly responsible.
 At the request of Planned Parenthood, this decision was reviewed by a larger en banc panel at the Ninth Circuit, to determine if the ACLA truly intended for its own members and agents to physically harm the physicians.

 The en banc panel explored whether the "WANTED" posters distributed by ACLA, which included the names of the abortion doctors and their home addresses, constituted true threats that could be restricted and did not qualify for protection under the First Amendment.
-The en banc panel restored the district court 's jury verdict in favor of Planned Parenthood, overturning the earlier ruling in by the smaller panel of judges.
+The en banc panel restored the district court 's jury verdict in favor of Planned Parenthood, overturning the earlier ruling by the smaller panel of judges.

-In a 6-5 ruling (majority: judge Pamela Ann Rymer, joined by judges Mary M. Schroeder, Michael Daly Hawkins, Barry G. Silverman, Kim McLane Wardlaw and Johnnie B. Rawlinson), the en banc panel focused on the fact that three abortion doctors were known to have been murdered in the past after they had been pictured on similar "WANTED" posters distributed by pro-life activists.
+In a 6-5 ruling, the en banc panel focused on the fact that three abortion doctors were known to have been murdered in the past after they had been pictured on similar "WANTED" posters distributed by anti-abortion activists.
 The majority distinguished political hyperbole, which is protected under the First Amendment, from true threats, which are not protected.
 The panel held that a true threat is one “where a reasonable person would foresee that the listener will believe he will be subjected to physical violence upon his person.”
 The posters were also found to be a "threat of force" of the type prohibited under the Freedom of Access to Clinic Entrances Act.

 The majority also held that the original district court injunction against distributing the posters was supported by Supreme Court precedent, per Madsen v.
 Women's Health Center, as an acceptable technique for achieving safety for abortion providers while restricting speech as little as possible.
 In another Supreme Court precedent, Brandenburg v.
 Ohio, speech that indirectly advocates violence can be protected by the First Amendment, but only if violent action against a specific person is not imminently likely.
 Instead, the Ninth Circuit en banc panel found that the ACLA posters transcended mere hyperbole and advocated direct and imminent violent action against specific persons.

-Several of the judges in the minority (Stephen Reinhardt, Alex Kozinski, Andrew Kleinfeld, Marsha Berzon, Diarmuid O'Scannlain) issued dissenting opinions, disagreeing that a reasonable person would view the posters as advocating direct and imminent lawless action, and suggesting that using contextual innuendo to restrict political expression could create a chilled speech effect.
+Several of the judges in the minority issued dissenting opinions, disagreeing that a reasonable person would view the posters as advocating direct and imminent lawless action, and suggesting that using contextual innuendo to restrict political expression could create a chilled speech effect.